awsdocs/aws-deepracer-developer-guide/doc_source/what-is-deepracer.md

 In summary, the AWS DeepRacer console supports the following features:
 + Create a training job to train a reinforcement learning model with a specified reward function, optimization algorithm, environment, and hyperparameters\.
-+ Choose a simulated track to train and evaluate a model by using Amazon SageMaker and AWS RoboMaker\.
++ Choose a simulated track to train and evaluate a model by using SageMaker and AWS RoboMaker\.
 + Clone a trained model to improve training by tuning hyperparameters to optimize your model's performance\.
 + Download a trained model for deployment to your AWS DeepRacer vehicle so it can drive in a physical environment\.
 + Submit your model to a virtual race and have its performance ranked against other models in a virtual leaderboard\.